uc-cdis/gen3.org/content/resources/faq/_index.md

 kubernetes will check for changes every hour and update services accordingly.

-<h4>How to change the string "Generic Data Commons" in webpages of my Cloud
+<h4>How do I change the title of my webpage from the default "Generic Data Commons"?
 Automation?</h4>

 You can override the default configuration in your commons by using